-Who is thinking about or planning a road trip for this summer?
-Today, I wanted to share my picks for the best apps to use to help make your road trip a success.
+Thinking about or planning a road trip?
+Today, I’m sharing my picks for the best apps to use to help make your road trip a success.

-Regardless of the length of your trip, I’ve got some apps that can help make a 200, 2,000 or 7,000(which we did summer 2015) mile journey easier and a bit more fun…which isn’t that the point?
+Regardless of the length of your trip, I’ve got a great list of apps that can help make a 200, 2,000 or 7,000-mile journey easier and a bit more fun…which isn’t that the point?

 Before we get to the apps, I just want to say that having a good plan for your road trip is the first key to success.
-Some of these apps will help you plan, but nothing can substitue for doing a little pre-planning and research before you leave.
-I’m one for pre-planning and then knowing what I know making changes as we do or the day of.
-It works out really well for us.
+Some of these apps will help you plan, but nothing can substitute for doing a little pre-planning and research before you leave.
+I believe in pre-planning and having a good solid fondation, I can easily make changes as we go.
+It works out really well for a fun road trip.

-I’ve taken all of my road trip experiences and put them together into a road trip planner.
-It has everything that I use when planning the trip.
+In order to pre-plan, you will need to how to plan and what to plan.
+I’ve taken all of my road trip experience and put it into a road trip planner.
+It has everything that I use when planning a trip.
 It allows me to have a good plan that may change many times, but I have the info.
-I need.
-You can get your planner and get started today.
+I need to be able to be flexible.
+To get started with your next adventure get your planner and get planning today.

 1. Google Maps